KarasiewiczStephane/WitOMI/README.md

 refor <- rtestrefor(subnic1,100)
 ```

 First,for each of the two subsets, the subset statictical significance is tested with the following null hypothesis that *G<sub>K</sub>* is not different from the overall average habitat conditions, represented by *G*.
-The subsets *P* value is equal to the product of equiprobabilities to find the same mean value for each variables (Karasiewicz et al., 2017).
+The subsets *P* value is equal to the product of equiprobabilities to find the same mean value for each variables (Stéphane Karasiewicz, Dolédec, and Lefebvre 2017).

 ``` r
 refor[[1]]$Subsettest